-When you want all the cozy, warm flavors of Indian food with one-pan convenience, try these Sheet Pan Chicken Shawarma Bowls!
+When you want all the cozy, warm flavors of Middle Eastern food with one-pan convenience, try these Sheet Pan Chicken Shawarma Bowls!

 This post was created in partnership with our friends at Primal Kitchen.

 I’m here for the food.

 More specifically, I’m here for these Sheet Pan Chicken Shawarma Bowls.
 They’re my current obsession.
 Think: Burrito bowl, but with warm, Middle Eastern-inspired spices like cumin, coriander, paprika, and turmeric.
 Piled high with roasted veggies, crisp lettuce, crunchy cucumbers, and sweet cherry tomatoes then drizzled with a cilantro-lime sauce.